From 1915 to 2013, we were an Unincorporated Association. The Conference was governed by an Executive Council, and had Rules.

 means the management board of the Company appointed in accordance with Article 11.

-and words importing one gender shall include all genders, and the singular includes the plural and vice versa
+Words importing one gender shall include all genders, and the singular includes the plural and vice versa

 3.2 The provisions of the Model Articles shall not apply to the Company but the Articles hereinafter contained shall instead constitute the Articles of association of the Company.